Coronavirus: Where are we in the Covid-19 vaccine race?

 Early in the trials, infection rates were low.
 With a surge in infections around the globe in October and November, trial participants became infected more quickly.

-Pfizer's final results were based on 170 cases within its trial involving more than 43,000 participants.

-Moderna conducted its interim analysis after 95 participants developed Covid-19 while Russia's examination was conducted after 20 volunteers developed the disease.
+Moderna conducted its interim analysis after 95 participants developed Covid-19.
+Pfizer's was done after 94 developed Covid-19 while Russia's examination was conducted after 20 developed the disease.

 AstraZeneca said two weeks ago that a slowdown in infections during the summer is delaying data analysis for its UK trial.